By Skyler Gomez | On | Comments (2)

 The women’s suffrage movement in the United States led to the establishment of the legal right for women to vote nationally when the 19th amendment was ratified in 1920.
 Here we present twelve African-American suffragists whose contributions shouldn’t be overlooked, a mere fraction of those who should be acknowledged and honored.

-As women’s suffrage gained momentum in the late nineteenth and early twentieth centuries, African-American women often were marginalized.
-Yet despite the odds, Black suffragists made important strides in the fight for voting rights.
+As the women’s suffrage movement gained momentum in the late nineteenth and early twentieth centuries, Black women often were marginalized.
+Yet despite the odds, these suffragists made important strides in the fight for voting rights.